 For some inexplicable reason, my post on Spike Jonze’s movie Where the Wild Things Are keeps getting an inordinate number of hits, seemingly from casual passersby.
 These are people from all over the world, coming (sometimes) in droves to that one blog post, generally dropping into this blog directly from Google, and I can’t find […]

+Compared to last year’s report, this one will be brief.
 The blog has been a little more active this past year than in its first year, featuring some 200 posts (compared to 140), many of them short but some quite substantial.
 Highlights included the cross-blog Vibrant Matter reading group (in May and June), the recurring […]

 Fifty visitors at once on this blog (according to Sitemeter).
 That may well be a record… If the pages load slowly, that’s probably the reason… Must be the books.